skyfielders/python-skyfield/skyfield/documentation/time.rst

 Note that Skyfield has no problem with a calendar tuple that has hours, minutes, or — as in this case — seconds that are out of range.
-It simply adds as many seconds as we specified and lets the value overflow cleanly into the beginning of July.
+When we provides a range of numbers 58 through 62 as seconds, Skyfield smoothly added as many seconds as we specified to the end of June and let the value overflow cleanly into the beginning of July.

 Keep two consequences in mind when using UTC in your calculations.